 What’s the best way to clean dirty chair wheels?

-The best way to clean your office chair wheels will depend on the type of wheel that you have.
-For nylon or metal wheels, you can use a damp cloth or brush to scrub them clean.
-For hardwood floors, you can use a vacuum with a soft brush attachment.
+The best way to clean your office chair wheels will depend on your wheel type.
+You can use a damp cloth or brush to scrub them for nylon or metal wheels.
+You can use a vacuum with a soft brush attachment for hardwood floors.

 How to Keep Your Office Chair Wheels in Tip-Top Shape